siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/TFS-SourceConfig/README.md

 ### Requirements

 * Microsoft .NET Framework 3.5 must be installed on the agent computer where the plug-in is installed.
 If it is not installed when you attempt to import version artifacts, the following message is displayed: `Error Creating New Version: Error retrieving latest build`
-* This plug-in requires version 6.0 or later of IBM UrbanCode Deploy.
+* This plug-in requires version 6.0 or later of IBM DevOps Deploy.
-* For UrbanCode Deploy 6.0, both the agent and the server must be installed on Microsoft Windows.
-For UrbanCode Deploy 6.0.1 or later, only the agent is required to be on a system running Microsoft Windows.
+* For DevOps Deploy 6.0, both the agent and the server must be installed on Microsoft Windows.
+For DevOps Deploy 6.0.1 or later, only the agent is required to be on a system running Microsoft Windows.

 ### Compatibility